tarikh/newsletter_summary/README.md

 - Includes links to newsletter sources and a brief methodology section
 - **Modular codebase**: Authentication, fetching, LLM analysis, and reporting are in separate modules for easier maintenance and extension

-## Newsletter Website Cache & Review Workflow

-The tool caches detected newsletter websites for each source and marks them as **verified** or **unverified**:
-- **Verified:** Trusted and used for future runs.
-- **Unverified:** Used as a fallback, but will be replaced if a better guess or curated mapping is found.
-- **Curated mapping:** Always takes precedence and is always trusted.

-### How to Review and Confirm Newsletter Websites

-1. **After running the tool**, review the detected websites for accuracy:

-    ```bash
-    python review_newsletter_websites.py
-    ```

-    For each unverified entry, you can:
-    - `[a]ccept` to mark as verified
-    - `[e]dit` to correct the website and mark as verified
-    - `[d]elete` to remove the entry (it will be re-guessed next run)
-    - `[s]kip` to leave it unverified for now

-2. **Why review?**
-    - Ensures your report always links to the correct main site for each newsletter.
-    - Prevents bad guesses (e.g., tracking links, forms) from persisting in your reports.
-    - Lets you maintain high-quality, human-verified source links.

-3. **How to extend the curated mapping:**
-    - Edit the `curated_websites` dictionary in `report.py` to add or update known newsletters and their homepages.
-These are always trusted and override guesses.

 ## Requirements

 - Python 3.11 (recommended), or 3.10 (also supported)